- Intelligence Analysis and Assessment (IAFIE-certified)

-Cyber Security Risk Assessment Workshop
+Cyber Security Risk Assessment (NCSC Assured Training)

-Welcome to this pre-reading for attendees of Atlas Analytics’ “NCSC Cyber Security Risk Assessment Workshop”, an accredited, professional learning experience that follows stages of the National Cyber Security Centre’s (NCSC) basic risk assessment and management method.
-This is a practical, interactive risk assessment workshop for anyone with an interest in cyber security.
-You may be new to the topic or have some awareness.
-You need to better understand what cyber security risk is and how to communicate its potential impact on business operations.
-You aspire to produce a range of insights, products, and decisions as part of their duties to support risk analysis and assessment to support best-practice cyber security.
+This accredited, professional learning experience follows stages of the NCSC Basic Risk Assessment and Management Method, and is a practical, interactive risk assessment workshop for anyone with an interest in cyber security.
+You may be new to the topic or have some awareness, and need to better understand what cyber security risk is and how to communicate its potential impact on business operations.
+You aspire to produce a range of insights, products, and decisions as part of your duties to support risk analysis and assessment to underpin best-practice cyber security.
 Your learning will be put to the test during demanding but enjoyable group exercises that will challenge you to produce robust assessments, which your peers will constructively critique in a professional, collaborative environment.

-2: Objectives:
+1: Objectives:

 By the end of this workshop, you will be able to:

-• Understand and correctly use common risk terminology as per “Risk Management & Governance” in the Cyber Body of Knowledge (CyBOK);
+Understand and correctly use common risk terminology as per “Risk Management & Governance” in the Cyber Body of Knowledge (CyBOK);

-• Complete a Risk Register with a minimum of three cyber security risks fully documented and with controls suggested.
+Complete a Risk Register with a minimum of three cyber security risks fully documented and with controls suggested.

-3: What is Cyber Security?
+2: What is Cyber Security?

 The UK's NCSC defines cyber security's core function as being "To protect the devices we all use (smartphones, laptops, tablets and computers), and the services we access - both online and at work - from theft or damage."
 It is further concerned with "Preventing unauthorised access to the vast amounts of personal information we store on these devices, and online."

-4: What is Risk?
+3: What is Risk?

 NCSC approves of several definitions of risk, one of them being from the Treasury Orange Book; “Risk is the effect of uncertainty on objectives.
 Risk is usually expressed in terms of causes, potential events, and their consequence”.
 Another is from the NCSC glossary: “Possible future outcomes that we can describe in terms of their chances of occurrence, and the impact they would have if realised.”

-5: About The CyBOK
+4: About The CyBOK

 The Cyber Security Body of Knowledge (CyBOK), launched by the National Cyber Security Centre, codifies key cyber security concepts based on established literature.
 Rather than duplicating all existing materials, CyBOK maps out foundational knowledge to support the development of educational programmes at various levels.